 Another client company, which is majority owned by a venture capital firm, has recently established a Jersey-based EBT for the benefit of a wide range of its employees with the aim that on a sale of the company the shares in the EBT will be turned into cash and that cash then distributed to employees by the trustees of EBT on a discretionary basis.

 There can be risks in using EBTs.
 Those risks increase the more ‘creative’ you try to be.

 Most companies will opt to stay at the more conservative end of the spectrum, using EBTs in ways that are well established and extremely unlikely to attract undue attention from HMRC.

-At Lupton Fawcett our EBT experts, Jonathan Oxley and Melanie List, have many years of experience in using EBTs in what we believe to be the right way.
+At Lupton Fawcett, our EBT experts, Jonathan Oxley and Julian Moran, have many years of experience in using EBTs in what we believe to be the right way.